-- Over time, increases or decreases in the District's net position is an indicator of whether its financial position is improving or deteriorating, respectively. - To assess the District's overall health, one should consider additional non-financial factors such as changes in the District's property tax-base and the condition of school buildings and other facilities.
+- Over time, increases or decreases in the District's net position is an indicator of whether its financial position is improving or deteriorating, respectively. - To assess the District's overall health, one should consider additional non-financial factors such as changes in the District's property tax-base, economic factors that might influence state aid revenue, and the condition of school buildings and other facilities.